AwesomeController/serious-business/kickstarter/body_copy.md

 ### $95
 One Awesome Controller in any of the classic gem colors (choose from Ocean Blue, Rosy Red or Royal Purple).

-Free shipping to USA.
+These orders are gauranteed to ship
+*before* the Green versions.

-We're pretty sure that the purple to green exchange rate is 50 to 1.
+Also, we're pretty sure that the purple to green exchange rate is 50 to 1.

 Also includes 1 system dongle of your choice